dmpe/k8s-helm-charts/readme.md

 # Demo

-Running k3s kubernetes cluster, with exposed traefik dashboard, and AWX operator using its ingress.
+Running k3s kubernetes cluster, with exposed Traefik dashboard, and AWX operator using its ingress.